-So this is the start on the 2007 Sea Ray 210 Select.
-We think we got a bargain and purchased her right before Thanksgiving of 2020.
-Only time will tell if we did.
-So we bought her to see if we can save / have her ready for April of 2021.
-This is to replace the Sea Doo Boat our first project.
-It is way to small for this lake and the wake of the lake.
-It’s a fun boat, but way to small.
-Also the weight distribution is off and leans with one person.
-This boat may be to small likewise but its five feet longer than the current boat.
-Sea Ray also measures the length from the water line not bow to stern.
-This may actually be a 24 or 26 foot boat.
+So this is to replace the Sea-Doo Boat with our first project.
+It is way too small for this lake and the wake of the lake.
+It’s a fun boat, but again way too small.
+Also, the weight distribution is off and leans with one person.
+This 2007 Sea Ray 210 Select may be too small likewise but it’s five feet longer and much heavier than the current boat.
+It’s powered by a Mercruiser 5.7 MPI Engine and an Alpha One Outdrive.
+Lastly, Sea Ray also measures the length from the water line not bow to stern.

 So I’m going to approach this from a tactical approach starting with :